mautrix/docs/bridges/general/double-puppeting.md

 users, and removes problems if the access token getting invalidated, as the bridge can simply automatically relogin.

+This method requires administrator access to the homeserver, so it can't be used if your account is on someone elses server (e.g. using self-hosted bridges from matrix.org).
+In such cases, manual login is the only option.

 0. Set up [matrix-synapse-shared-secret-auth] on your Synapse.
    * Make sure you set `m_login_password_support_enabled` to `true` in the config.
 1. Add the login shared secret to `bridge` → `login_shared_secret_map` in the